MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 - ## _Mohammad Al Salloum_

-  - [ ] Gaol 1: Improve my collaborative skills.
+  - [ ] Goal 1: Improve my collaborative skills.
   - [ ] Goal 2: Build a connection with talented people.
   - [ ] Goal 3: Learn new coding skills.
   - [ ] Goal 4: Learn how to be a team player.